proeung/putra/_work/ibm.md

     style: "full"
     type: "collage"
   - content: "
-    <h2>Challenge: Unified Masthead</h2>
+    <h2>02.
+Unified Masthead</h2>

     <p>A consistent interface is crucial for user ease and efficient navigation in any application.
+Recognizing this, we scrutinized common UI/UX challenges within IBM.com.</p>

+    <h3>Challenge:</h3>

-Recognizing this, we scrutinized common UI/UX challenges within IBM.com.
-The masthead, a pivotal navigational element present across all screens, showed functional and content inconsistencies, despite its superficial uniformity.</p>
+    <p>The masthead, a pivotal navigational element present across all screens, showed functional and content inconsistencies, despite its superficial uniformity.

-    <p>To address these disparities and promote a cohesive branding experience, we focused on redesigning the masthead for all applications under the ibm.com domain.
+    To address these disparities and promote a cohesive branding experience, we focused on redesigning the masthead for all applications under the ibm.com domain.
 The key goals are:</p>

     <ul>
       <li>Eliminate UI/UX inconsistencies within IBM content ecosystems by developing a unified masthead.</li>